dinofattorini-tech/ha-intelligence-hacs/README.md

-ENG : HA Intelligence — HACS Integration
+# Intelligence — HACS Integration
 Connect your Home Assistant to the HA Intelligence backend.

 Installation